12 Benefits of Clamshell Exercise

 The gluteus maximus, the largest muscle in the buttocks, is also engaged during the clamshell exercise.
 This powerful muscle is responsible for hip extension and plays a vital role in various movements, including walking, running, and jumping.
 Strengthening the gluteus maximus can enhance your lower body power and overall athletic performance.

-See also Is Tennis a Good Exercise?
+See also Is Roller Skating Good Exercise?

 3. Tensor Fasciae Latae (TFL):